SjTechZ/SjTechZ/README.md

 - 👀 I’m interested in gaming and vloging
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on partnership
-- 📫 How to reach me using YouTube my YouTube channel is https://youtube.com/sjtechz
+- 📫 You can reach me to YouTube, this is my YouTube channel https://youtube.com/sjtechz

 <!---